Below you will find some more outrageous broscience beliefs which have somehow become an essential part of the mainstream bodybuilding doctrine.

-Steroids are just used to recover properly and train harder.
+1.Steroids are used solely to recover and train properly.

-You can be just as big as professional bodybuilders and other steroid users, if you just take enough of the right supplements.
+2.You can become as big as professional bodybuilders and other steroid users if you take enough of the right supplements.

 In brief, you can take as many supplements as you want.
 You will never match the roid users.

-Taking your protein at the right time is very important.
+3.Taking your protein at the right time is very important.

-This exercise is really making me pumped.
+5.This exercise is really making me pumped.
 I will be growing soon.

 Try this.
 Sit on the floor and do a classic L-sit.
 You will experience a massive pump and probably even some cramping in the quads.
 Do you think that your legs will get bigger from L-sits?
 Seriously, do you?
 Nobody gets bigger quads by doing L-sits.
 Thus, the fact that a muscle is getting pumped is not indicative that it will be growing in the near future.